Published by: Meankitty Publishing

-Mary’s new job with Wizard Williwim is perfect.
-The tasks burn off her excess power, the district is remote, and her employer gives her access to the highly classified library of magic.
-There she hopes to discover a spell that will catapult her back onto the path to the respect and approval she yearns for.
-For years she’s attempted one plan after another, and finally, at last, this one appears to be working.
+Mary's new job with Wizard Williwim is perfect.
+Through gainful employment and access to the classified central library, she hopes to discover a route to the respect and approval she yearns for.
+For years she’s attempted one plan after another, and this one appears to be working.

 But Mary’s life has never been that easy.
-After a month, an enemy from her past reappears to endanger everything she has nearly achieved.
-Williwim has been challenged in a wizardrite tournament by none other than Professor Grantus, a pompous mage at Concerto College whom Mary can’t admit she knows.
+When an enemy from her past reappears to endanger everything she has nearly achieved, she has to decide whether to confess some dangerous secrets she’s been hiding.

-Notes: This fantasy novella is 26,000 words long and contains a bonus deleted scene at the end.
+This fantasy novella is 26,000 words long and contains a bonus deleted scene at the end.
+Rated PG-13.

 Mary had only been Wizard Williwim’s assistant for a month when the challenge came.
 A black pigeon fluttered through the open window, landing on the back of the wizard’s chair.
 He freed the tiny parchment cylinder from the bird’s limb.